giltrapo/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/stepsbydayhist-1.png)<!-- -->

-The plot shows that there is a higher frequency of days in which was taken between 10000 and about 12500 steps.
+The plot shows that there is a higher frequency of days between 10000 and about 12500 steps.

 Let's see the mean and median of steps taken each day along October and November.